Early modern Britain: British Empire

 The Seven Years' War, which began in 1756, was the first war waged on a global scale, fought in Europe, India, North America, the Caribbean, the Philippines and coastal Africa.
 The signing of the Treaty of Paris (1763) had important consequences for Britain and its empire.
 In North America, France's future as a colonial power there was effectively ended with the ceding of New France to Britain (leaving a sizeable French-speaking population under British control) and Louisiana to Spain.
 Spain ceded Florida to Britain.
 In India, the Carnatic War had left France still in control of its enclaves but with military restrictions and an obligation to support British client states, effectively leaving the future of India to Britain.
 The British victory over France in the Seven Years' War therefore left Britain as the world's dominant colonial power.

 During the 1760s and 1770s, relations between the Thirteen Colonies and Britain became increasingly strained, primarily because of resentment of the British Parliament's ability to tax American colonists without their consent.
-Disagreement turned to violence and in 1775 the American War of Independence began.
+Disagreement turned to violence and in 1775 the American Revolutionary War began.
 The following year, the colonists declared the independence of the United States and with economic and naval assistance from France, would go on to win the war in 1783.
 The Treaties of Versailles were signed, also ending war with the French and Spanish.
 The Fourth Anglo-Dutch War ended the following year.

 The loss of the United States, at the time Britain's most populous colony, is seen by historians as the event defining the transition between the "first" and "second" empires, in which Britain shifted its attention away from the Americas to Asia, the Pacific and later Africa.
-Adam Smith's Wealth of Nations, published in 1776, had argued that colonies were redundant, and that free trade should replace the old mercantilist policies that had characterised the first period of colonial expansion, dating back to the protectionism of Spain and Portugal.
+Adam Smith's The Wealth of Nations, published in 1776, had argued that colonies were redundant, and that free trade should replace the old mercantilist policies that had characterised the first period of colonial expansion, dating back to the protectionism of Spain and Portugal.
 The growth of trade between the newly independent United States and Britain after 1783 confirmed Smith's view that political control was not necessary for economic success.